ClassificationPartitionedGAM

 This property is read-only.

-Response variable name, specified as a character vector.
+Response variable name, returned as a character vector.

 Data Types: char

-For a built-in function, enter a character vector.
+For a built-in function, enter a character vector or string scalar.

 0 for x = 0